Alphabet board probes company's handling of sexual misconduct allegations

-(Reuters) - The board of Google parent company Alphabet Inc (GOOGL.O) is investigating executives’ handling of sexual harassment and other misconduct claims, and expects to complete its probe by early December, according to a recent court filing.
+(Reuters) - The board of Google parent company Alphabet Inc is investigating executives’ handling of sexual harassment and other misconduct claims, and expects to complete its probe by early December, according to a recent court filing.

 CNBC first reported the investigation on Wednesday, citing unspecified materials that added that the board had retained an unnamed law firm to assist with the investigation. cnb.cx/33qcDd4